OncoRNALab/TruncalFlow/README.md

 ### **Dependencies**

-TruncalFlow runs inside a containerized R environment built with Singularity (Apptainer).
+TruncalFlow runs inside a containerized R environment built with Singularity/Apptainer.
+Both local and PBS execution modes require Singularity or Apptainer to be installed.
 To install dependencies:

 ```
 singularity pull docker://stevelefever/thesis_2025_marina